Inlays & Onlays

 Traditionally, gold has been the material of choice for inlays and onlays.
 However, in recent years, porcelain has become increasingly popular due to its strength and color, which has the potential of matching the natural color of your teeth.

 Two appointments are required for the completion of inlays and onlays.

 At the second appointment, the temporary sealant is removed.
-Next, Drs.
-Bollwinkel or Matter make sure that the inlay or onlay fits correctly.
+Next, Dr. Bollwinkel make sure that the inlay or onlay fits correctly.
 If the fit is satisfactory, the inlay or onlay is bonded to the tooth with a strong resin and polished to a smooth finish.

 Considerations for Inlays and Onlays

 Traditional fillings can reduce the strength of a natural tooth by up to 50 percent.
 Alternatively, inlays and onlays, which are bonded directly onto the tooth, using special high-strength resins, actually increase the strength of a tooth by up to 75 percent.
 As a result, they typically last from 10 to 30 years.
 In some cases, where the damage to the tooth is not extensive enough to merit an entire dental crown, onlays provide a very good alternative.

 For more information regarding our inlays and onlays, call our office today!
 Gilbert Office Phone Number 480-892-5089